mehak9220/mehak9220/README.md

-- 👋 Hi, I’m Mehak Sumbria
+5555555- 👋 Hi, I’m Mehak Sumbria
-- 👀 I’m a Data analyst
+- 👀 Results-driven Data Analyst with 2 years of experience, adept at SQL, Power BI, and statistical analysis.
+Currently exploring new opportunities in the dynamic field of Data Analytics.
-- 2
+- 0

 <!---
 mehak9220/mehak9220 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.